Date of Award:

 The asexual development of E. bilamellata was determined only in part.
 Mature schizonts were present on the seventh day after inoculation, and gametogenesis began at this time; oocysts were first discharged on the tenth day after inoculation.
 Eimeria bilamellata differed from the other two species in that gametocytes developed in epithelial cells, which became displaced, finally being located deep in the lamina propria of the mucosa.
 Macrogametes contained both basophilic and eosinophilic plastic granules.
 Microgametogony was more complex than in the other two species, and the microgametocytes were much larger, producing thousands of gametes.

 Excysted sporozoites of the three species of coccidia differed in morphology and staining properties.
-The sporozoites of E. callospermophili and E. E. larimerensis had unusually large posterior refractile bodies.
-Eimeria callospermophili was also unusal in that no PAS positive material was found in the sporozoites.
+The sporozoites of E. callospermophili and E. larimerensis had unusually large posterior refractile bodies.
+Eimeria callospermophili was also unusual in that no PAS positive material was found in the sporozoites.

-Todd, Kenneth S. Jr., "Life Cycles of Three Species of Eimeria from the Uinta Ground Squirrel, Spermophilus Armatus" (1967).
-All Graduate Theses and Dissertations.
+Todd, Kenneth S. Jr., "Life Cycles of Three Species of Eimeria from the Uinta Ground Squirrel, Spermophilus armatus" (1967).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3544.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .